Case Study: How Jenna did $17k in sales from two webinars with a tiny audience of less than 100 people

 (Another amazing thing to note - this was from an audience of just 70 people.
 70!!
 That is TINY!
 Incredible).

-After implementing the THREE critical post-webinar steps covered in Webinar Rockstar™, Jenna woke up to this:
+After implementing the THREE critical post-webinar steps covered in Webinar Rockstar®, Jenna wrote in to tell me:

 This successful webinar was because of a combination of:

 It's cheaper than hiring someone (usually, in this case)

 It was something they've hired out for before and were disappointed, or they've struggled to get what they want

 Combine that with another topic they've struggled with - blogging, or list-building, or something else the same audience wants to know about...

 Give them two for the price of one, BAM!

 You need ALL the pieces to put on a successful webinar.
 Doing a live broadcast without the strategy behind it is not going to work.

 You need to know how the four phases work, how to pitch, and the critical steps to increase your sales in the hours after your webinar.